The old Applied Math server has died; this page was migrated from there. Most links work, but some do not; I apologise if you trip on a dead link.

 My creaky, old, and antiquated previous web page; original design 1995---lots of stuff still there, which will eventually move here.
 For the new one, thanks go to Ben Johnson, who designed Samantha Brennan's page, who herself let me "borrow" the design.

-Rob Corless's address is Middlesex College Room 272 at the University of Western Ontario in London, ON.
-The postal code is N6A 5B7, and he can be reached by phone at (519) 661-2111 x88785.
+Rob Corless's address is The Rotman Institute of Philosophy at the University of Western Ontario in London, ON.
 His e-mail address is his first initial followed by his last name (no spaces or periods) at uwo.ca .